nusmodifications/nusmods-blog/_posts/2016-08-01-5-nusmods-features-you-might-not-know-about.markdown

 ## CORS Bidding History

 When bidding for modules, it may be a good idea to know how many points are required historically in order to obtain that module.
-One way to do this is to refer to the [CORS Archives](http://www.cors.nus.edu.sg/archive.html) page where the bidding points required for each module per round per semester are displayed.
-Trust us, it's *really* hard to use the data in that format.
-It's more common to compare the winning bid points for a particular module across rounds and semesters instead.
+One way to do this is to refer to the [CORS Archives](http://www.cors.nus.edu.sg/archive.html) page where CORS displays bidding points for all modules each round in a semester.
+But we find it easier to see the history for one module at a time; it's more common to compare the winning bid points for a particular module across rounds and semesters instead.
 And that's exactly what we built.
 Simply go to any module page and scroll to the **CORS Bidding History** section.
 Read up more about how to utilize the CORS Bidding History [here](/how-nusmods-can-help-you-during-cors-bidding).

 ![CORS Bidding History](/img/features/cors-bidding-history.png)